enkhtuvshinj/CarND-Extended-Kalman-Filter/README.md

 ## Unit test

 Unit test's performed using [Boost Test Library](https://www.boost.org/doc/libs/1_45_0/libs/test/doc/html/index.html).
-Example simple test cases are created in test_case.cpp file.
-It can be compiled using Boost.UTF library, but it is not mandatory for the project.
+Example simple test cases are created in `test_case.cpp` file.
+It can be compiled using `Boost.UTF` library, but it is not mandatory for the project.
-It was used to carry out the unit test for Predict() and Update() functions.
+It was used to carry out the unit test for `Predict(...)` and `Update(...)` functions in `kalman_filter.h`.

 ## Project Rubric (RMSE)